-Building A front elevation (top); solar panels on Building A garage (bottom)
+Building A front elevation (above left); solar panels on Building A garage (above right)

 - Twenty town homes, two- and three-story units that average 1,600 ft2 each

 - High density urban infill with rapid transit access